-Unfortunately, Arbor tested heartworm positive when seen by MAGSR's vet.
+Unfortunately, Crombie tested heartworm positive when seen by MAGSR's vet.
 This could have been avoided had he been kept on monthly heartworm preventatives.
-Arbor is in the beginning stages of his heartworm treatment, which of course MAGSR will pay for his entire treatment.
-Treatment is expensive, but Arbor is certainly worth the cost.
+Crombie is in the beginning stages of his heartworm treatment, which of course MAGSR will pay for his entire treatment.
+Treatment is expensive, but Crombie is certainly worth the cost.
 Donations towards his treatment would be greatly appreciated, this would also help us save other dogs with medical needs.
 He will have to take it slow for the next few months while he undergoes treatment, so lots of rest will be in order.

 Hi there!
 Crombie here....I have made myself right at home in my foster home and my personality hasn't changed a bit.
 I am very calm and relaxed.
 I am on activity restriction but that's no big deal for me cause I don't mind my crate at all.
 Slow walks give me time to sniff some extra and no running, jumping or playing isn't so bad for the next couple of months.
 I spend my time out of the crate either on my foster mom's lap or laying next to my human foster sibling.
 I eat and drink in my crate so I know it's a good place to be.
 Getting out of my crate can be challenging because I'm excited to get out, so I don't want to sit, but my foster mom makes sure I do before we can go out.
 Hopefully this heart worm thing doesn't scare you away ...
 MAGSR takes care of all of it and all you need to do is give my my medicine, keep me calm during the treatment (which isn't tough) and love me (that's the easy part) Talk to you soon....Crombie